openhab/openhab-docs/_addons_bindings/zwave/doc/benext/alarmsound_0_0.md

 - When the device gets unplugged the standard "power offline" sound is on, the device will send a Switch binary report (on).

 When the Device is connected to a powersupply, the device will say it has connection to the associated devices in group 2. when the connection is succesful the led will be on for 1 second.
 If the device cannot make a connection the led will blink 6 times.
 If the led doesn't go on there is no device in this association group.

-This group supports 1 node.
+Association group 2 supports 1 node.

 ## Technical Information